-- A. Satisfactorily complete the course

-- B. Pass the required State exam

-- C. Obtain one of the following licenses:

-- i.
-Advanced Cosmetologist

-- ii.
-Cosmetologist

-- iii.
-Advanced Esthetician

-- iv.
-Hair Designer

-- v.
-Advanced Manicurist

-- vi.
-Manicurist

-- D. Secure entry-level employment

-- 2. To provide the stimulus to encourage those students with higher goals to advance beyond the basics.
+- A. Satisfactorily complete the course - B. Pass the required State exam - C. Obtain one of the following professional licenses: - Advanced Cosmetologist, Cosmetologist, Hair Designer, Advanced Esthetician, Esthetician, Advanced Manicurist or Manicurist - D. Secure entry-level employment - 2.
+To provide the stimulus to encourage those students with higher goals to advance beyond the basics.